 The following can help you lower your risk of relapse over time:

-- Identify and avoid drug triggers, such as places, people, or objects.
+- Identifying and avoiding drug triggers, such as places, people, or objects.

-- Build a supportive network of family members, friends, and healthcare providers.
+- Building a supportive network of family members, friends, and healthcare providers.

-- Adopt healthy habits, including regular physical activity, a balanced diet, and good sleep habits.
+- Adopting health-promoting habits, including regular physical activity, a balanced diet, and good sleep habits.

-- Put self-care first, especially when it comes to your mental health.
+- Putting self-care first, especially when it comes to your mental health.

 Depending on your situation, reducing your risk of relapse might also include: